What is disorientation?

 Treatment will depend on the cause of the disorientation.
 It will often disappear once the underlying cause is treated.

-If you are looking after someone with dementia, you can help them by making sure you keep familiar things around them in the house and by arranging things so they can find their way around.
+If you are caring for a person with dementia, you can help them by keeping familiar things around them in the house.
+Arrange furniture and objects so they can find their way around.

 You should follow your doctor’s instructions if you are taking medicines to treat the cause of your disorientation.

-If the cause is something that can’t be easily treated, it’s a good idea to talk to your doctor about dealing with disorientation in the future.
-Let your family know what to do if it happens again.
+If the cause is something that can’t be easily treated, talk to your doctor about dealing with disorientation in the future.
+Let your family know what to do if it happens again